rlpacheco/abseff_R/README.md

 "Base 1000"

-"The baseline risk of events in a certain time-point with control group is 55 per 1000"
+"The risk of events in a certain time-point with control group is 55 per 1000"

 "The anticipated absolute effects is 50 per 1000 (95% CI = 34 to 73 )."